mosse-security/mcsi-library/docs/articles/2022/05/significance-of-windows-alternate-data-streams-in-dfir/significance-of-windows-alternate-data-streams-in-dfir.md

 ## How to detect if a file has Alternate Data Streams?

 Within a directory, simply run _dir /r_ command.
 From the following screenshot, you can see that there are 2 files within this directory, but there are three filenames.
-One of the names has _:$DATA_ attached to it.
+One of the names has _:`$DATA`_ attached to it.

 Every file in NTFS is made up of attributes.
 You can read more about this _[NTFS](windows-ntfs-file-attributes-for-digital-forensics)_.
-A file always has only one $DATA attribute.
+A file always has only one ``$DATA`` attribute.
 This is not represented in the directory listing.
-When an ADS is created for a file, data belonging to the secret file is stored as another $DATA attribute for the file.
-The second $DATA attribute, i.e. the ADS is represented in the following listing.
-It’s safe to say that, when a file has more than one $DATA attribute, then it has an ADS within it.
+When an ADS is created for a file, data belonging to the secret file is stored as another `$DATA` attribute for the file.
+The second `$DATA` attribute, i.e. the ADS is represented in the following listing.
+It’s safe to say that, when a file has more than one `$DATA` attribute, then it has an ADS within it.

 ![alt data stream](images/alternate-data-stream14.png)